awbennett/LexSemTm/README.md

 # HCA-WSI

-Code for running HCA-WSI and working with the LexSemTm dataset
+Code for accessing the LexSemTm dataset, and running HCA-WSI on raw data